1mgroot/Open-Dataset-JSON/README.md

   - Complex filter builder with AND/OR operations
   - Support for multiple operators (=, !=, >, <, >=, <=, contains, in, not in)
   - Filter saving functionality
+  - Real-time filter string preview with copy feature
 - ⚡ Efficient data loading with progress indicators
+- 🔄 Auto-clearing filters when conditions are removed

 ## Getting Started